Examining the long history of the ‘outside agitator’ narrative - Local News 8

 NYPD Deputy Commissioner of Operations Kaz Daughtry suggested on Fox 5 New York on Tuesday that an outside entity was funding campus protests because of the similarities in tents used at student encampments, saying “there are professional agitators in there that are just looking for something to be agitated about.”

-Elsewhere, Emory University President Gregory Fenves referenced “highly organized, outside protesters” in a university-wide letter on Friday about the law enforcement response to demonstrations a day earlier.
+Elsewhere, Emory University President Gregory Fenves said in an April 26 university-wide letter that “highly organized, outside protesters” were behind an encampment that prompted the school to call in law enforcement.
 Videos captured police wrestling people, including at least one Emory professor, to the ground, and a CNN crew witnessed officers using pepper spray and pepper balls on the crowd.

-University officials said in another letter on Thursday that 20 of the 28 people arrested were Emory community members.
+On Monday, Fenves walked back his earlier statement, saying members of the Emory community were involved in the encampment.
+He also apologized for the mischaracterization and said he was “devastated that members of our community were caught up in law enforcement activity.”

 In these instances, and others, authorities have not offered many specifics about who the “outside agitators” are, how significant their numbers are or how they differentiated outsiders from university-affiliated protesters.